 Does your product fit in a 1st class envelope?
 Or on a flatbed 18-wheeler?
 Chances are it fits somewhere in-between.
 A clear understanding of what each method of transportation can do for you can help you decide how you want to transport your shipment.
 Now that you know your commodity, and can package it to maximize its freight class, you can focus on how to get it where it needs to go.

 If you have a large volume or quantity of shipments, getting your products to their destination on time takes a well-coordinated effort.
 Hiring a Full-Truckload Freight (TL) to transport your goods will be costly; therefore most companies will capitalize on an option known as LTL, or Less-Than-Truckload.

-If a shipment is between 151 – 20,000 lbs (or less than 14 pallets), LTL’s rates are much more desirable compared to full truckload.
+LTL’s rates are much more desirable compared to full truckload for smaller shipments.
 Not only will a shipment be dispatched for a fraction of the cost, but LTL’s also have the added benefit of such services as residential pickup or delivery, inside delivery, and reaching destinations that may not be on an TL’s mainstreamed express route.
 Delivering through a parcel company or LTL is significantly more expensive than bulk freight, and must be factored into your decision.